jhpyle/docassemble/_docs/functions.md

 The background action runs much like other [actions] do: via the [`process_action()`] function.
-If you call `background_action()` in your interview, make sure that you have include [`initial`] code that calls [`process_action()`], as in the example above.
+If you call `background_action()` in your interview, make sure that you have included [`initial`] code that calls [`process_action()`], as in the example above.
 This is important because it gives interview authors the ability to determine the context in which the [`process_action()`] function is called.
 For